Power user guidelines

 The issued contract was added to the stash.
 You may see it by running

-$ rgb info
+$ rgb contracts

 To distribute contract to other users you have to export it in a form of contract consignment.
 This consignment may be a binary file - or ASCII/Base64 armored text, such that it can be sent via messengers or by an e-mail (or even put into a dynamic QR code).